 insulating a birds aviary

 To insulate the birds aviary tar paper can be used to line the interior of the aviary.
 Insulation batts can also be used for the aviaries insulation but the insulation must be cut to fit between the aviary's framing.
-Both forms of insulating material will need a liner to protect the insulation from attacks by your birds.
+Both forms of insulating material require liners to protect insulation from bird attacks.

 The aviary plan can be modified to produce a large version of the wooden bird house.
 Simply